Aggies Concluding Four-Game Homestand To Start Season

 Men's Basketball Game Notes - 11/14/11

-While at Utah State, Duryea spent his first seven seasons in charge of an Aggie defense that traditionally ranked among the top in the nation in points allowed, including a fourth-place finish in 2002 (58.1), a sixth-place finish in 2004 (58.1), an eighth-place finish in 2005 (57.8), and a ninth-place finish in 2003 (60.0).
+Duryea spent his first seven seasons at Utah State in charge of an Aggie defense that traditionally ranked among the top in the nation in points allowed, including No. 4 in 2002 (58.1), No. 8 in 2005 (57.8) and No. 9 in 2003 (60.0).

 Prior to joining the Aggies, Duryea was the head coach at Hutchinson (Kan.)
 Community College from 2000-01.
 During his two years at the helm, his teams produced a 40-25 record and back-to-back trips to the Region Six Championships.